 Location

-Whether the window is installed above-ground or below-ground affects cost significantly.
+Whether the window is installed above-ground or below-ground affects the total cost significantly.
 Windows that sit below ground require excavation and soil shoring to preserve drainage, increasing labor costs.
 While less common, skylight egress windows are more expensive because theyโ€™re harder and more time-consuming to install.

 LocationPrice